IBM/cloudpakforapps-workshop/workshop/instructor-guide/README.md

-# Admin guide
+# Instructor guide

-Add content here that is applicable to instructors of the workshop.
+The content in this section is specifically made for instructors hosting this workshop.

 ## Logging into Tekton UI